laceysanderson/tripal_play/README.md

  - Apache2
  - Composer
  - Drupal 8.8-dev downloaded using composer.

-The image should be run using: `docker run --publish=9000:80 -t -i test /bin/bash` to map the webserver within the container to `http://localhost:9000` on your computer.
-Once in the container's command line via the run command, you need to start apache using `service apache2 start`.
-After this you can navigate to `http://localhost:9000/tripal4/web/` to install Drupal through the UI.
+1. Build the docker image: `docker build -t="drupal8dev_ci" .`
+2. Run the image in the background mapping it's webserver to your port 9000:
+  `docker run --publish=9000:80 -t -i -d drupal8dev_ci /bin/bash`
+3. Navigate to `http://localhost:9000/tripal4/web/` to install Drupal through the UI.

 WARNING: Currently there is not database associated with this container.